 - to manage transitions between classes in a timely, organized fashion.

 Should a student require time to work on behavior choices that negatively impact their progress or that of others, an office referral or lunch detention may be issued.
 This will include disrespectful/disruptive behavior and chronic failure to complete assignments.
-Students will then be required to meet with a teacher during the lunch block to make a plan to address the area of need and a copy of the Cue Sheet will be sent home.
-Students who receive three or more Cue Sheets will be required to attend a meeting with their parent(s), teacher(s) and the school principal, where additional support measures and disciplinary actions including detention and/or loss of school privileges will result.
+Students will then be required to meet with a teacher during the lunch block to make a plan to address the area of need and a copy of the Conduct Reflection Sheet will be sent home.
+Students who receive three or more Conduct Reflection Sheets will be required to attend a meeting with their parent(s), teacher(s) and the school principal, where additional support measures and disciplinary actions including detention and/or loss of school privileges will result.
 The goal of these measures is to teach appropriate conduct both academically and socially.

 At Hartland School, students are expected to be safe, respectful, and ready to learn.
 Respectful behavior includes the practice of academic integrity.
 Students who practice academic integrity do not copy the work of others or allow others to copy their work.
 Examples of work include, but are not limited to, classwork, homework, electronic or printed text or images, as well as test answers.
 Consequences for students who fail to practice academic integrity will be imposed.

 Middle school science students and parents/guardians sign lab safety agreements and students learn appropriate lab safety procedures as part of the middle school science program.
 It is critically important that students understand the seriousness of these safety measures.
 Disciplinary consequences will take place for violations of the lab safety agreement and/or unsafe behavior in the science classroom.

 Middle School Block